ayu-6/XYZC/README.md

 }.Draw();
 ```

-For more complex UIs, you can use a `ConsoleScene` to manage multiple components:
+For more complex UIs, you can use a `ConsoleScene` to manage multiple components.

 ## 📂 Core Components